DevMine/repotool/README.md

     repotool -json=false -db -c repotool.conf ~/Code/myawesomeproject

+With the configuration file, you can also tell `repotool` to output commit deltas and commits patches (the latter works only if you enable commit deltas, quite logically).
+Simply set the `commit_deltas` and, eventually, `commit_patches`, to `true`.
+Be careful with the `commit_patches` option as this may rapidly produce a lot of data.
+Also note that if you plan on inserting data into a database, patches are not going to be inserted, whether you set `commit_patches` to `true` or not.

 If you plan on batch processing multiple repositories, look at `batch.go` in the `tools` folder.
 It can process repositories concurrently by recursively traversing directories and calling `repotool`, spawning goroutines in the